G20: World's biggest economies to discuss COVID, climate and recovery

 Organising the first in-person summit of the world’s largest economies since the start of the coronavirus emergency brings a lot of responsibilities, which includes tight security.

-Rome security chiefs will seal off a 10-square kilometre area of the capital's EUR district.
+Rome security chiefs sealed off a 10-square kilometre area of the capital's EUR district.

 The government says the summit will take place under "maximum security", with a "red zone" extending between the Nuvola and the nearby Palazzo dei Congressi constantly monitored by helicopters, snipers, and drones.